idodi33/thinkpol/README.md

 3. Make sure you've installed `docker` and `docker-compose`.

-4. To check that everything is working as expected, run a docker of rabbitmq and mongo, and finally run the tests:
+4. To check that everything is working as expected, run a docker of `rabbitmq` and `mongo`, and finally run the tests:

     ```sh
     $ sudo docker run -d -p 5672:5672 rabbitmq